-The way salmon and steelhead are currently managed by NOAA Fisheries sets a much lower bar.
-NOAA abides by the requirements of the Endangered Species Act (ESA).
-The ESA requires only that risk of extinction be sufficiently low over a 100-year timeframe.
-The Partnership's definition of recovery takes a much broader approach and considers both the health of the fish and the strong desire of people to fish for salmon and steelhead, which fuels rural economies and meets treaty obligations to Native American tribes.
+The way salmon and steelhead are managed by NOAA Fisheries sets a much lower bar.
+NOAA abides by the Endangered Species Act (ESA), which requires only that risk of extinction be sufficiently low over a 100-year timeframe.
+The Partnership's definition of recovery takes a broader approach and considers both the health of the fish and the strong desire of people to fish for salmon and steelhead, which fuels rural economies and meets treaty obligations to Native American tribes.